SinaHI78/Ironcademy-Olinsin/README.md

 - Sign Up - Allows visitors to create an account/profile / Also link to sign in page for existing users✅
 - Sign In - Allows existing users to sign in / Also link to sign up page for new users✅
 - Course create page - allowing signed in users to create their own courses✅
-- Edit page - allows creator of course to edit course
+- Edit page - allows creator of course to edit course✅
 - Private page and my Courses - displays my enrolled courses, my created courses, and my profile✅

 ## Route Handlers